Ben-Weisman/E-Store-Project/README.md

 - check invalid inputs in the source (tempurary)

 Ben:
-- Finish User
+- Finish User DONE
-- Change copy that use =
+- Change copy that use =  DONE
-- Fix Show Methods (Sent you picture at the phone)
+- Fix Show Methods (Sent you picture at the phone) DONE